doekman/doekman.github.io/_drafts/Introducing-osagitfilter.md

 Now the files can be added to git:

 	git add .gitattributes my_script.scpt
-	git commit -m "Initial"
+	git commit -m Initial

-Now let's change the script by appending `& ", I like your name"` to the say command.
+Now let's change the script by appending `& ", I like your name"` to the say command in the `my-script.scpt` file.
 Don't forget to save.

 Now when you run `git diff`, you can see the changes you made as you would with text-files.
 You don't need to stick with the command-line: I can confirm it works with GitHub Desktop.
 It should also work with other GUI's, but I haven't tested this.